mjs513/Teensy-4.x-Quad-Encoder-Library/README.md

 # Hardware Quadrature Library for the Teensy 4.x
 Library based on NXP Quad Encoder SDK driver for the Encoder module but modified to support the Teensy 4.x infrastructure.

 There are 4 hardware quadrature encoder channels available the Teensy 4.x.
-The Teensy 4.x Encoders are supported on pins: 0, 1, 2, 3, 4, 5, 7, 30, 31 and 33.
+The Teensy 4.x Encoders are supported on pins: 0, 1, 2, 3, 4, 5, 7, 8, 30, 31 and 33.
 On the T4.1 the following additional pins are supported: 36 and 37.

 WARNING!
 Pins 0, 5 and 37 share the same internal crossbar connections and are as such exclusive...pick one or the other.
+Same thing applies to pins 1 and 36

 The constuctor is designed to tell the library what encoder channel, PhaseA and PhaseB pins to use as well as whether to use pullups on those pins.
 Example:
 ```c++